The Best LED Light bulbs For Everything In Your Home

 Dimmer Switches

 As mentioned previously, dimmable LEDs are only as good as their switch.
 Using a quality switch will make all of the difference.
-Remember that you should only use dimmable switches with regular light bulbs - not smart bulbs.
+Remember that you should only use dimmable switch with a standard light bulb - not smart bulbs.
 Keep your smart bulbs on dumb switches!

 We have tried a few of these in our day, and while there are cheaper ones coming out everyday, we can only really stand behind a couple.
-The Leviton app, arrange of color options, low profile appearance, and dimming quality make it our number one dimmer.
+The Legrand dimmer switch is our favorite - everything from the wifi capabilities, to its range of color options, low profile appearance, and dimming quality make it our top pick in this category.

 Final Thoughts

-At the end of the day, lighting is a personal preference and, like most things, you should do what makes you happy.
-We would argue that it’s impossible to be happy living under 5000k but nonetheless it is technically possible.
+Lighting is one of the most critical design features in just about any space.
+But, at the end of the day, lighting is a personal preference and, like most things, you should do what makes you happy in your own home.
+We would argue that it’s impossible to be happy living under fluorescent bulbs, but nonetheless it is technically possible.

 So go ahead and light up your world.